hashicorp/terraform-provider-google/website/docs/r/compute_backend_service.html.markdown

 * `session_affinity` -
   (Optional)
   Type of session affinity to use.
 The default is NONE.
-  When the load balancing scheme is EXTERNAL, can be NONE, CLIENT_IP, or GENERATED_COOKIE.
-  When the protocol is UDP, this field is not used.
+Session affinity is not applicable if the protocol is UDP.

 * `timeout_sec` -
   (Optional)